Adam Edelen: Early years and career

 Edelen was born on a family farm in Meade County, Kentucky.
-His mother was two months shy of her 17th birthday when he was born.
-His parents divorced when he was young and his time as a child was divided between his mother's home in Louisville and his father's farm in rural Meade County.
+His mother was 16 when he was born.
+His parents divorced when he was young, and his time as a child was divided between his mother's home in Louisville and his father's farm in rural Meade County.

 Edelen is a graduate of the University of Kentucky, where he was a member of Delta Tau Delta social fraternity.

-At 21, he began his public service career as one of the youngest aides ever to serve a Kentucky governor (Paul Patton).
-He went on to gain experience in the private sector as a senior executive with both the Greater Lexington Chamber of Commerce (Commerce Lexington) and Thomas & King, Inc.
+At 21, he started his public service career as an aide to Kentucky Governor Paul Patton.
+He worked in the private sector as a senior executive at the Greater Lexington Chamber of Commerce (Commerce Lexington) and Thomas & King, Inc.

+In 2002, Edelen unsuccessfully ran for the Lexington-Fayette Urban County Council.
+Of the six candidates for the three at-large seats, he finished in fifth place.

 In 2008, he returned to the public sector, serving as Director of the Kentucky Office of Homeland Security and then as Chief of Staff to Governor Steve Beshear.